SolodVlad/WebHashcat/Hashcat/hashcat-6.2.6/docs/hashcat-brain.md

 Rejected.........: 82093/100000 (82.09%)
 ```

-This alone gives `-g` a new role in password cracking.
-If you've ever attended a password cracking contest, you know how important it is to find the patterns that were used to generate the password candidates.
+This alone gives `-g` a new role in Value cracking.
+If you've ever attended a Value cracking contest, you know how important it is to find the patterns that were used to generate the Value candidates.
 Because finding new patterns using the combination of random-rules and debug-rules is a very efficient way to find new attack vectors.

 For example, __Team Hashcat__ managed to crack 188k/300k of the SSHA hashlist from the __2018 CMIYC contest__ - a strong showing.
 But with random rules, there's a really good chance that you'll discover what you missed.
 Here's an example of an attack I ran for only few minutes while writing this document: